Rewiring the Brain: How Cognitive Behavioral Therapy Helps Alleviate Depression.

 The Challenge: Neural Circuits in Depression.

-Depression is marked by changes in the brain circuits that control mood, cognition and emotional regulation.
-Key areas like the prefrontal cortex, amygdala and hippocampus become dysregulated and negative thinking patterns and emotional distress become stuck.
-Medication can be helpful; but they don’t directly address the cognitive patterns that cause the disorder.
-That’s where CBT comes in, it targets the maladaptive thoughts and behaviors that maintain depression.
+Depression is marked by changes in the brain circuits that control mood, cognition, and emotional regulation.
+Key areas like the prefrontal cortex, amygdala, and hippocampus become dysregulated, and negative thinking patterns and emotional distress become stuck.

 Problem-Solving: How CBT Works in Real Life.

-Cognitive behavioral therapy works on the principle that our thoughts affect our emotions and behavior.
-By identifying and challenging negative thought patterns we can develop healthier thinking.
-For example someone with depression might automatically think failure means they are a failure as a person.
-Through CBT they learn to recognize this cognitive distortion, reframe their thinking and interpret their experiences in a more constructive way.
+For example, someone with depression might automatically think failure means they are a failure as a person.
+Through CBT, they learn to recognize this cognitive distortion, reframe their thinking, and interpret their experiences in a more constructive way.

 Working Smart: How to Get the Most out of CBT.

-1. Thought Records: Patients record their thoughts, feelings and behaviors in challenging situations.
+1. Thought Records: Patients record their thoughts, feelings, and behaviors in challenging situations.
 This helps to identify cognitive distortions and reframe negative thoughts.

 3. Gradual Exposure: For those with anxiety components of depression, gradual exposure to feared situations can reduce avoidance behaviors and increase feelings of control over their environment.